ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/sai.md

 A target must also define these elements to allow tests to be run:

 - `#define SAI_DEFAULT_SAMPLE_RATE (xxxxxU)`.
+  The tests use this macro to validate that the device behaves as expected.
+This parameter is device dependent; you need to set it to any value that the target supports.
 - Pins for 2 SAI or I2S interfaces, including MCLK, BCLK, WCLK and SD named:
   - SAI_A_MCLK, SAI_A_BCLK, SAI_A_WCLK and SAI_A_SD.
   - SAI_B_MCLK, SAI_B_BCLK, SAI_B_WCLK and SAI_B_SD.